What does the cliff effect pilot program do?

 - It’s good for economic development – businesses need workers

 - Helps people who are trying to advance in their careers

 - Is a hand up, not a handout

-- Massachusetts is a leader on this issue – we’d be the first state to leverage the EITC to close the cliff gap
+- Massachusetts is a leader on this issue – we’d be the first state to leverage a cash payment mechanism to remove the cliff gap

 - Is key to our economic recovery in the COVID era – we want everyone who can participate in the workforce to participate